How to search in PRIO

 A batch search makes it possible to search on several chemical substances at the same time.
 You can, for instance, search for all substances that are included in a list of chemicals on the same search in PRIO.
 When performing a batch search, use the CAS Number or EC Number of the substances.

 Advanced search – search on criteria, materials, substance groups etc.

-You can combine several search parameters by using the AND and OR functions.
 It is also possible to limit the search by combining the search with different filters to prevent the search result from being dominated by specific groups of substances.
 This applies to complex hydrocarbons, per- and polyfluoroalkyl substances (PFAS) or particularly hazardous metals (compounds with cadmium, mercury and lead).
 You can also limit a search to include substances only found in chemical products in Sweden.